Shorea robusta seed oil: Tree

 S. robusta is a deciduous tree that reaches up to 50 m, with a trunk circumference up to 5 m.
 Under normal conditions they reach 18–32 m with girths of 1.5–2 m.
 The trunk is clean, straight and cylindrical, often bearing epicormic branches.
 The crown is spreading and spherical.
 The bark is dark brown and thick, with longitudinal fissures deep in poles, becoming shallow in mature trees, and provides effective fire protection.
 The tree develops a long taproot at a young age.
 The tree grows at 100–1500 m altitude.
 The mean annual temperature required is between 22-27 C and 34-47 C. The tree requires mean annual rainfall between 1000-3000 mm and maximum of 6600 mm.
 S. robusta flourishes best in deep, well-drained, moist, slightly acid, sandy to clayey soils.
 It does not tolerate waterlogging.
 The most favourable soil is a moist sandy loam with good subsoil drainage.
 Soil moisture is essential.

 Leaves are simple, shiny, about 10–25 cm long and broadly oval at the base, with the apex tapering into a long point.
 New leaves are reddish, soon becoming delicate green.

 Flowers are yellowish-white, arranged in large terminal or axillary racemose panicles.

 Fruit at full size is about 1.3-1.5 cm long and 1 cm in diameter; it is surrounded by segments of the calyx enlarged into 5 rather unequal wings about 5-7.5 cm long.
 Fruit content is 66.4% kernel and pod, 33.6% is shell and calyx.
 The fruits generally ripen in May.

 The seed contains 14-15% fat.
 It has calyx and wings.
 The de-winged seeds contain a thin, brittle seed pod.
 The kernel has 5 segments covering the embryo.
 2 kg of seeds give 1 kg of kernel.
 The seeds are 10.8% water, 8% protein, 62.7% carbohydrate, 14.8% oil, 1.4% fiber and 2.3% ash.

 Habitat

 This species ranges south of the Himalaya, from Myanmar in the east to Nepal, India and Bangladesh.
 The tree is widely distributed in tropical regions and covers about 13.3% of the forested area in the country.
 Sal (Shorea robusta) tree occurs either gregariously or mixed with other trees in Himalayan foot hills and central India.
-In the Himalayan foothill belt it extends up to Assam valley (including Mefghalaya and Tripura) in the east to foothills of north-west Bengal, Uttar Pradesh, Uttaranchal, Kangra region of Himachala Pradesh.
+In the Himalayan foothill belt it extends up to Assam valley (including Meghalaya and Tripura) in the east to foothills of north-west Bengal, Uttar Pradesh, Uttaranchal, Kangra region of Himachala Pradesh.
 The Gangetic Plain separate the Himalayan foothill from the central Indian belt.